Weyerhaeuser Hall, Room 215

 - Be bold, adventurous, and intentional in selecting involvement beyond the classroom.
 From student organizations on-campus to service opportunities off campus, there are dozens of ways to find your niche and get connected with the Mac community.
 We encourage you to try something familiar, something you’ve always wanted to explore but haven’t yet, and something completely new that you’re not quite sure about.

 - Spend time reflecting on what you learn about yourself and your experiences.
-Share your insights with your academic advisor, your professors, and student affairs professionals.
-They can often point you in the direction of opportunities and resources that will make your time at Mac meaningful.
+Share your insights with your academic advisor, your professors, and professional staff.
+They can often point you in the direction of opportunities and resources to make your time at Mac meaningful.

 - Continue to monitor your progress in meeting graduation requirements through DegreeWorks.
 Don’t forget to use the “what if” function to learn which courses you’ve taken or are considering that meet requirements for majors, minors or concentrations.

 - Talk with your advisor about study abroad plans.
-Study abroad applications are due annually in December and require major declaration, as well as a four-semester plan.
+Study abroad applications are due annually in December and require a four-semester plan.
 Be sure you have adequate language preparation for the programs you are considering.
 Careful planning is essential to a successful study abroad experience.

 - Deepen your involvements outside of the classroom and consider taking on a leadership role.
 Surveys done of undergraduates nationwide suggest it is the integration of academic and co-curricular activities that leads to a meaningful college experience.
 Internships, whether for credit or pay, are often good ways to bring these different types of interests into focus.
 Make an appointment with the Internship Program to discuss the possibilities.
 The Career Exploreship Program, a J-term opportunity to shadow alums, is a terrific way for Sophomores to learn more about life after Mac.